spc476/a09/README.txt

 		RTS without a label follows a PULS, and thus, the RTS could be removed by including the PC in the PULS instruction.

+	W0022

+		An instruction without label follows an instruction that transfers program control.
+It should not trigger on a jump table.

   Individual warnings can be supressed by using the appropritate command line option.